KittehOrg/KittehIRCClientLib/docs/index.md

 Consult the [JavaDocs](http://kittehorg.github.io/KittehIRCClientLib/) to answer most questions.

-Check out the [Issue Tracker](https://github.com/KittehOrg/KittehIRCClientLib/issues) if you have trouble.
+Visit us in `#kitteh.org` on `irc.esper.net` for a chat, or check out the [Issue Tracker](https://github.com/KittehOrg/KittehIRCClientLib/issues) if you have trouble.